 Shijie (Kate) Zhou '16

-Kate, who is from Changsha, China, graduated from Saint Raphael Academy in 2016.
-She is now studying at University of California, Irvine.
+Kate, who is from Changsha, China, graduated from Saint Raphael Academy in 2016 and the University of California, Irvine in 2020.

 Kate began her American high school experience in Florida, but decided the school was too big for her and wanted more teacher involvement in her academics.
 She transferred to Saint Raphael Academy in her junior year.
 She immediately felt welcomed.